 Negotiate for defects

-The inspections conducted on your NJ home will produce a report including the good, as well as minor and major issues if any.
-If there are any issues of concern it is during this phase that the buyer can negotiate with the seller for repairs to be conducted before the closing or credits to the buyer at the closing for the buyer to repair themselves after purchase.
+If there are any issues concerning the home, it is during this phase that the buyer can negotiate with the seller for repairs.
+There are two options for negotiated repairs.
+The seller can fix the agreed-upon repairs before closing, or credits are given at closing for the buyer to repair themselves after purchase.

 Final inspection and closing

-The walk-thru inspection is usually done within the 24 hours prior to closing.
+The closing is the final part of the process.
 At the closing, the buyer, seller, and the real estate brokers are typically in attendance.
-At closing, all the amounts agreed upon are paid and all paperwork is signed.
+At closing, all the amounts agreed upon are paid, and all paperwork is signed.
 You will then receive your keys to your new home.

-Buying a home in NJ can be confusing and complex for the first-time home buyer.
-Real estate attorneys specializing in this area of the law will minimize the inherent risks involved.
+Buying a home in NJ can be confusing and complex for the first-time homebuyer.
+A Real estate attorney specializing in this area of the law will minimize the inherent risks involved.